-Students planning to transfer into the Architecture or Construction Management disciplines at Washington State University are subject to the same requirements as all other non-certified students.
-Transfer students must fulfill all first year course requirements and apply for certification before admittance into either program.
+Students planning to transfer into the Architecture discipline at Washington State University are subject to the same requirements as all other non-certified students.
+Transfer students must fulfill all first year course requirements and apply for certification before admittance into the program.

 Accredited by the Council for Interior Design Accreditation (CIDA), the Bachelor of Arts in Interior Design is a professional degree program that provides the common body of knowledge related to interior design as recognized by CIDA.
 The interior design program is based on a concern for human beings and the creation of interior settings that support human activities and values.
 The curriculum is structured to create unique learning experiences each semester.
 Studios focus on a multitude of design theories rooted in a variety of relevant disciplines.
 Lecture course content is integrated into the studio experience to reinforce specified skills and knowledge.
 With increasing challenge and complexity, multidisciplinary exposure and experiences continue throughout the curriculum to inform design solutions as well as prepare students to work with a myriad of professionals upon graduation.

 The WSU Interior Design program values experiential learning as an important component of a student’s education.
 Third-year students will be required to participate in an off-campus study tour during the fall semester.
 All students must present their portfolio of creative work at an off-campus review to graduate.